t2-project/documentation/source/arch/arch.rst

 An order holds, among other details, the order state.
 Upon creation the order state is set to *success*.
 As all orders should be persisted, the compensation of creating an order is to set its state to *failed*.
 Currently an order cannot be cancelled after submission to the orchestrator.

 The inventory manages the number of available units per product.
 If the inventory decreases the number of available units only after placing the order, the product may not be available anymore because another user bought to many units of that product.
 To prevent such failures the ordered units of a product are locked as soon as they are placed in the shopping cart.

-As result there is only the compensation to delete the reservation, but no saga step do make them.
-The step commitReservations() handles served reservations.
+As there is now no action to perform on the inventory before the pivot transaction (do payment), there is only the compensation that deletes the reservation (in case the saga rolls back) or the step commitReservations() that handles served reservations.

 Frameworks, Dependencies and Others
 ===================================

-The T2 Store uses the following frameworks (and services).
+The T2 Store uses the following frameworks (and services):

 Spring and Spring Boot
 ----------------------